Ham bank murder: Trial

 Hart was arrested and charged with murder on 20 January 1977.
 Hart (aged 38) pleaded not guilty to murder but guilty of manslaughter.
 He maintained that he cocked the gun only to frighten, and that it went off by accident when he tapped the glass screen.
-He was found guilty of murder on 3 November 1977 and sentenced to life imprisonment, with a recommendation that he should serve at least twenty-five years.
-He was released in 2002.
+He was found guilty (by majority verdict, 11-1) of murder, and a string of other offences, on 3 November 1977.
+He was sentenced to life imprisonment by Mr Justice Melford Stevenson, who described him as a wicked and very dangerous criminal, with a recommendation that he should serve at least twenty-five years.
+He was released on license in 2002.

+While serving his sentence, Hart participated in a program to educate school children about life in prison.

 Memorials

 Angela Woolliscroft was buried at Surbiton cemetery on 29 March 1977.
-The funeral service was held at St Catherine of Siena Roman Catholic Church, Chessington, and was attended by members of the murder squad, the local MP, the deputy mayor of Kingston, members of staff from Barclays and pupils from Holy Cross convent, New Malden; the coffin was escorted by members of Barclays Bank international hockey team.
+The funeral service was held at St Catherine of Siena Roman Catholic Church, Chessington, and was attended by members of the murder squad, the local MP Nigel Fisher, the deputy mayor of Kingston, members of staff from Barclays and pupils from Holy Cross convent, New Malden; the coffin was escorted by members of Barclays Bank international hockey team.

 A memorial plaque was placed inside the bank building at Ham with the wording "In fond memory of Angela Woolliscroft who died on 10th November 1976.
 A member of staff of this branch who will always be remembered by her colleagues."
 The bank closed in 2014 and the plaque was moved to the branch in George Street, Richmond.
 There is also a memorial bench outside the former bank building in Ham (now a Sainsbury's store) and three more were placed round Ham Common.
 A crystal vase was filled with red roses on the anniversary of her death.

+In popular culture

+The murder was the subject of the 1987 Indelible Evidence episode Gunlore.